ccxt-rest/ccxt-rest-website/source/50_generated_api.html.md

 ```

-`POST /exchange/{exchangeName}/{exchangeId}/order`
+`POST /exchange/{exchangeName}/order`

-Create an order on the exchange referenced by the exchangeName and exchangeId
+Create an order on the exchange referenced by the {exchangeName}

 > Body parameter